D.W. Gregory

 Available from Dramatic Publishing: In 1926, radium was a miracle cure, Madame Curie an international celebrity, and luminous watches the latest rage—until the girls who painted them began to fall ill with a mysterious disease.
 Inspired by a true story, Radium Girls traces the efforts of Grace Fryer, a dial painter, as she fights for her day in court.
 Her chief adversary is her former employer, Arthur Roeder,...

 Available from Dramatic Publishing: In 1926, radium was a miracle cure, Madame Curie an international celebrity, and luminous watches the latest rage—until the girls who painted them began to fall ill with a mysterious disease.
 Inspired by a true story, Radium Girls traces the efforts of Grace Fryer, a dial painter, as she fights for her day in court.
 Her chief adversary is her former employer, Arthur Roeder, an idealistic man who cannot bring himself to believe that the same element that shrinks tumors could have anything to do with the terrifying rash of illnesses among his employees.
 As the case goes on, however, Grace finds herself battling not just with the U.S. Radium Corporation, but with her own family and friends, who fear that her campaign for justice will backfire.
-Written with warmth and humor, Radium Girls is a fast-moving, highly theatrical ensemble piece for 9 to 10 actors, who play more than 30 parts—friends, co-workers, lovers, relatives, attorneys, scientists, consumer advocates, and myriad interested bystan5ders.
+Written with warmth and humor, Radium Girls is a fast-moving, highly theatrical ensemble piece for 9 to 10 actors, who play more than 30 parts—friends, co-workers, lovers, relatives, attorneys, scientists, consumer advocates, and myriad interested bystanders.
 Called a "powerful" and "engrossing" drama by critics, Radium Girls offers a wry, unflinching look at the peculiarly American obsessions with health, wealth, and the commercialization of science.
-Available from Dramatic Publishing, Radium Girls has had more than 800 productions since its original production.
+Available from Dramatic Publishing, Radium Girls has had more than 1,800 productions since its premiere.
 The list below is a small sampling.
 Radium Girls is a popular title for high school, university, and community theatre.
 With flexible casting, it provides multiple strong roles for females.
-In 2018 it was named one of the 10 most produced plays in U.S. high schools by Dramatics Magazine.
+For six years in a row, it has been one of the 10 most produced plays in U.S. high schools, according to Dramatics Magazine.

 • THE GOOD GIRL IS GONE